 - Sun cream, Summer accessories, new clothes/new shoes for your holiday or for the Summer

 A good suggestion would be to consider and then make note of all of your potential expenditure, no matter how big or how small, incorporate these into your budget and then be strict with sticking to this budget.
 This way, every attempt is made to ensure that overspending does not occur.
+When things don’t go to plan when you are travelling abroad, there are regulating bodies in the industry that could help you get home safely, at no extra cost to yourself.
+However, if something you are liable for has gone wrong, a payday loan could give you the little financial boost you need to get home.

 Be Savvy With Accommodation – This point consists of a couple of different aspects each of which is designed to help you to save money whilst at home or abroad (in the case of a staycation or an overseas holiday).
 Instead of spending lots of money on a 4 star hotel, or similar, you can consider looking into booking an Airbnb.
 Airbnb properties can be cheaper on the whole, and you can filter the search results for your chosen area so that you only see places that offer an entire house or flat.
 This way, instead of a hotel room, you are renting an entire property for the duration of your Summer holiday.
 With an Airbnb also, you afford yourself the chance to purchase food from a local market/supermarket, which could save money on food costs, whilst also proffering the opportunity to enjoy some local produce.